josh-stillman/devops-for-typescript-devs/README.md

 ### Create User

-- Create a new user in IAM
+- Create a new user in IAM.
 - Don't grant console access.
 - Attach the policy you just created to the user.